-Ordinarily the Deputy Chief Finance Officer and Trust Secretary will attend all meetings.
+d Officers d.
+Officers Ordinarily the Deputy Director of Finance and Trust Secretary will attend all meetings.
 Other executive directors and officers of the Trust will be invited to attend the meeting as appropriate when an issue relating to their area of operation or responsibility is being discussed.
-Frequency: Meetings shall be held at least 8 times per year.
+Frequency: Meetings shall be held at least 10 times per year.
 Additional meetings may be arranged if required, to support the effective functioning of the Trust.
 Authority: The Committee is authorised by the Board to investigate any activity within its Terms of Reference.
 It is authorised to seek any information it requires from any employee and all employees are directed to cooperate with any request made by the Committee.
 The Committee is authorised by the Board to obtain outside legal or other independent professional advice and to secure the attendance of representatives from partner organisations or other external bodies or organisations with relevant experience and expertise if it considers this necessary, subject always to compliance with Trust delegated authorities.
 The Committee is authorised to approve those policies and procedures for matters within its areas responsibility.
-Accountability and reporting arrangements: The Finance, Performance and Business Development Committee will be accountable to the Board of Directors. ananyements: A Chair's Report will be submitted to the next following Board of Directors for assurance.
+Accountability and reporting arrangements: The Finance, Performance and Business Development Committee will be accountable to the Board of Directors. arrangemente.
+A Chair's Report will be submitted to the next following Board of Directors for assurance.
 Approved minutes will be made available to all Board members.
 The Committee will report to the Board annually on its work and performance in the preceding year.
 Trust standing orders and standing financial instructions apply to the operation of the Finance, Performance and Business Development Committee.
-Reporting Committees and Groups The sub committees/groups listed below are required to submit the following information to the Committee: • a) Chairs Report; and b) an Annual Report setting out the progress they have made and future developments.
-The following sub committees/groups will report directly to the Committee (see appendix 1): Emergency Planning Resilience & Response Committee Digital Hospital Sub-Committee Crown Street Enhancement Programme Board Future Generations Project Group
+Reporting Committees and Groups The sub committees/groups listed below are required to submit the following information to the Committee: a) Chairs Report; andb) an Annual Report setting out the progress they have made and future developments.
+The following sub committees/groups will report directly to the Committee: • Digital Hospital Sub-Committee • Access Sub-Committee

-Monitoring effectiveness: The Committee will undertake an annual review of its performance against its duties in order to evaluate its achievements.
+Financial Recovery & Capital Expenditure Sub-Committee Safety (non-clinical) Sub-Committee Monitoring effectiveness: The Committee will undertake an annual review of its performance against its duties in order to evaluate its achievements.
 Review: These terms of reference will be reviewed at least annually by the Committee.
-Reviewed by: Finance, Performance & Business Development Committee 23 March 2021 Approved by: Board of Directors 01 April 2021 Review date: March 2022 Document owner: Mark Grimshaw, Trust Secretary Email: mark.grimshaw@lwh.nhs.uk Tel: 0151 702 4033
+Reviewed by: Finance, Performance & Business Development Committee 27 March 2023 Approved by: Board of Directors 13 September 2023 Review date: March 2024 Document owner: Mark Grimshaw, Trust Secretary Email: mark.grimshaw@lwh.nhs.uk Tel: 0151 702 4033